CornellNLP/Macros/README.md

 Files
 -----

-* arxiv_macro_data_release.txt - a txt file containing the dataset
+* arxiv_macro_data_release.txt - a txt file containing the macros
-* README.txt - this readme
+* README.md - this readme
+* PythonScript.py - a simple python script that reads the data

 LaTeX macro description